Enjoy our loyalty reward

 Explore the city centre and harbour area.
 Visit the Perlan Centre, a striking visitor centre which holds the city’s geothermal heated water supply in six huge tanks and offers excellent views over Reykjavik itself.

 The Westman Islands were formed by submarine volcanic eruptions and remain a very volcanically active area.
 Volcano Eldfell erupted in January 1973 creating a 700-foot-high mountain and causing the island’s 5,000 inhabitants to be temporarily evacuated.
 Groups can now take a 30 minute ferry from the brand new harbour to the largest island (Heimaey) to explore the features and perhaps see the puffins in their habitat.
 We also provide a coach on Heimaey for you to explore the island.
-May - September only.
+(May to September only)

-April to September only.
-At Thórsmörk, pupils will witness glacial landforms of varying scales, on which glacial retreat and environmental change are strongly evident.
+At Thórsmörk, students will witness glacial landforms of varying scales, on which glacial retreat and environmental change are strongly evident.
 You will be transported across the rugged valley and proglacial streams in a purpose built off-road bus where you will see the infamous Eyjafjallajökull volcano that erupted in 2010.
 Visits will include a stop at Gigjokull to view the outlet glacier, the spectacular ribbon Seljalandsfoss waterfall and the rift canyon at Stakkholtsgja.
+(April to September only)

 Skaftafell, Jökulsárlón & South Shore